There’s always something going on in Dyslexia Superpower Land!

 When I was growing up I longed to know someone (personally) who was also dyslexic.
 I love that I can be that someone for a fellow dyslexic.
 Not only have I been there and know how hard it can be growing up with Dyslexia I’m also a certified life coach through Achology, The Academy of Modern, Applied Psychology.

-How to sign your child up:
+How to sign your child up/get more information:

 *In the message section of the form please answer these questions: